hanrichard/Notebook/aws/aws learning doc/ec2.md

 - snapshot are incremental -> only last change will move to s3
 - good: stop instance -> take snapshot
 - volumn locates same with ec2

+### AMI TYPES
+- ebs volumns: the root device for an instance launched from AMI is AMAZON EBS volume created from !!!AMAZON EBS snapshot!!!
+- instance store volumes: the root device for an instance launched from AMI EBS volume created from a template store in !!!AMAZON S3!!!